sydneyscientific-io/sydneyscientific-io.github.io/180 companies.md

   - No/low code system built atop form builder
   - Auto-admin interface inferred from backend
   - Documentation (versioned) site for SDKs
-  - Take C SDK and produce SDKs for other languages
+  - Take C SDK and produce SDKs—usually via FFI—for other languages
   - CNCF package manager
   - Apache package manager
   - Package manager for each CNCF, Apache, and other package of interest